voxpupuli/puppet-openvox_bootstrap/README.md

 ## History

-This module started as jpartlow/openvox_bootstrap and has been renamed puppet-openvox_bootstrap in prepration for being moved over into the voxpupuli org.
+This module started as jpartlow/openvox_bootstrap and has been renamed puppet-openvox_bootstrap and moved over to the voxpupuli organization.

+It was only out and about as jpartlow/openvox_bootstrap for a few months, but if you have a reference to jpartlow/openvox_bootstrap or jpartlow/puppet-openvox_bootstrap, please update to voxpupuli/puppet-openvox_bootstrap, as my fork will be out of sync and/or experimental going forward.

 ## License